shayonghoshroy/light-cycle-ai/README.md

 # light-cycle-ai
-An application of the NEAT evolutionary algorithm on the classic TRON Light Cycle arcade game.
+An application of the Minimax and alpha beta pruning algorithm on the classic TRON Light Cycle arcade game.